We need your help to answer key questions that will help us figure out where to protect streams and where to take conservation action.

 When do streams go dry?
 The timing has big impacts on local fish.

 Where is the trash?
 Alert us so that we can collect trash before it heads downstream.

 (Click images to view larger)

 Trash cannot be seen on the banks or in the water without searching for it; less than one piece of trash is seen for every 30 feet.

 Trash is spread throughout the majority of the area, with a few areas remaining clean.
 There are 10 or more pieces of trash within the vicinity.

-The water is not moving but is continuous, if a leaf were on the surface of the water it would not move downstream.
+Water is continuous, but may not be moving.
+If a leaf were on the surface of the water, it would not move downstream.